YNemokun/tictactoeAI/README.md

   96,0,4
   97,0,3
 ```

-***data above, why build datafile, final analysis***
+We will continue to add results to the data files as we run data.py.

-From these four files we created four pie charts, showing the precentage of each winner in different types of methods:
+Using those data and the table design above, we created four pie charts to show the percentage of each winner in different types of methods:

 ![Image of Result](images/pie.png)